JL72005/PIT-UN-Project4/README.md

 2. License.txt: License file with MIT.
 3. Inside the csv_files folder:
     a.
 NEW_TAGS_dc_md_va_flashfloods_1996_pres.cv: a CV file that contains original data from NOAA's storm database, containing information about flash flood events.
-    b.
-NEW_TAGS_dc_md_va_flashfloods_1996_pres.cv: a version of the original CV data file that includes ~900 manually labeled observations with tags.
+    b. dc_md_va_flashfloods_1996_pres.cv: a version of the original CV data file that includes ~900 manually labeled observations with tags.
     c. tag_corpus.csv: includes the tags with the synonyms/words that correspond to each one.
 4. Inside the spatial_temporal_data:
-    a. cb_11, cb_24, cb_51_cousb: shapes files for census tracts in DC, Maryland, Virginia, respectively.
+    a. cb_11, cb_24, cb_51_cousb: shapefiles for census tracts in DC, Maryland, Virginia, respectively.
 5. taggingV1.ipynb: a Jupyter Notebook File containing the code for creating the tagging classification method, data visualizations, and FIS_score model.